ldaniels528/experiment/README.md

 <a name="native-sql"></a>
 ### Native SQL

-There are times when you may want to execute native SQL statement to perform tasks that Qwery may not yet support.
+There are times when you may want to execute a native SQL (or platform specific SQL) statement to perform tasks that Qwery may not support.
 In these situations, you can use the NATIVE SQL statement:

 ```sql
 NATIVE SQL 'SELECT * FROM company WHERE Symbol = "OCX"'